alephmembeth/alephmembeth.github.io/index.md

 + [academic ancestry](./ancestry.md), or
 + [contact details](./contact.md).

 Still not enough?
 Inspired by [Gilad Feldman](https://mgto.org/check-me-replicate-me/), I invite you to [check and replicate my empirical work](./check.md).
 Of course, replies to my theoretical work are equally welcome.
-Inspired by [David Strohmaier](https://dstrohmaier.com/lists/), I have started compiling a chronological list of [academic literature I have recently read](./reading.md).
+And inspired by [David Strohmaier](https://dstrohmaier.com/lists/), I have started compiling a chronological list of [academic literature I have recently read](./reading.md).

 By the way, the portrait to the left (or above, if you’re on a mobile device) was painted by the talented [Spiceestew](https://spiceestew.carrd.co/) in the art style of [Disco Elysium](https://discoelysium.com/).